gustawho/plasma5-applets-plastweet/README.md

 * Add pictures or video
 * Change the API settings if needed
 * Receive notifications on account interactions (mentions, for instance...
 Optional and still in discussion)
-* Integration with "Only Accounts"
+* Integration with "Online Accounts"
 * Dialog to search and add GIFs

 ### TODO: